zzseba78/Kick-Off/README.md

 ### Images

-All used images are random images from https://picsum.photos/
+All used pictures are random images from https://picsum.photos/

 ### Layouts